Policies & Procedures

 Children should not wear jewelry to school.
 The only exception is earrings in pierced ears, secured with screw-on backs.

 Students should be sent with clothing/outerwear appropriate for the weather.
 Outerwear should be labeled.
-Weather permitting (i.e., not raining and 40˚ or above) students will go outside each day.
-There are no provisions for keeping individual children inside when their class is outside.
+Weather permitting (i.e., no rain and 40˚ or above) students will go outside each day.
+There is no provision for keeping individual children inside when their class is outside.

 Each class has a system for storing diapering needs and/or extra clothing to be kept at school.
 Please follow the procedures of your child’s teacher for keeping these supplies at school.